The 10 Worst Dallas Suburbs

-Today, we’ll use science and data to determine which Dallas ‘burbs need a little tender loving care – the sore thumbs of the Dallas area if you will.
-Realistically, you can’t expect all the suburbs to live up to Dallas proper, although University Park certainly tries.
+Today, we’ll use Saturday Night Science to determine which Dallas ‘burbs need a little tender loving care – the sore thumbs of the Dallas area if you will.
+Realistically, you can only expect some of the suburbs to live up to Dallas proper, although University Park certainly tries.

-Here are the 10 worst suburbs around Dallas for 2023:
+The 10 worst suburbs around Dallas for 2025

 2. Seagoville

 What’s the worst suburb of Dallas?
-Hutchins ranks as the worst suburb of Dallas for 2023 based on the most recent Census and FBI data.
+Wilmer ranks as the worst suburb of Dallas for 2025 based on the most recent Census and FBI data.

 Or, if you’re thinking of moving to elsewhere in Texas check out the best places in Texas overall or the worst.